 Topics to be covered: Tentative Course Schedule - Subject to Change

 Canvas and Class Notes:

-For most lectures information will be presented on the board, however, when PowerPoint slides are used they will be posted on Canvas.
+Most lecture information will be presented on the board, however, when PowerPoint slides are used they will be posted on Canvas.
 Suggested problems and worksheets will also be posted on Canvas.